seanbyd/seanbyd.github.io/_posts/2025-03-16-es-create-kafka-connect-mq-source-connector-DRAFT.md

 ![dependencies correct structure](../images/es/plugin-2.3.0-dependencies-all-ok.png)

-## Create the Kafka Connect runtime
+## Step 2.
+Create the Kafka Connect runtime

 Create the Kafka Connect runtime in OpenShift.

+### Secrets

+Prior to deploying the Kafka Connect runtime, create two secrets:

+- The first secret contains the user authorization keys that will be used to connect to the Kafka cluster.

+- The second secret contains the CA certificates used to establish a TLS connection to the Kafka cluster.

+#### User credential